Total Divas: Cast

 In a 2021 interview, Cameron claimed that Vince McMahon handpicked the cast of the first season of Total Divas, which consisted of The Bella Twins (Brie and Nikki Bella), Naomi, Cameron, Natalya, Eva Marie, and JoJo.
 TJ Wilson, husband of Natalya, stated in 2023 that she was almost not part of the cast for the first season due to concerns over her traditional wrestling background.
 However, it was McMahon who decided that her background would be helpful for the audience, and thus casting her on the show.
-Eve Torres stated in a 2016 interview with WWE's Where Are They Now? web series that Triple H had offered her a role on the cast of Total Divas ahead of its first season, with her upcoming WWE departure being featured as a possible storyline.
+2007 WWE Diva Search winner Eve Torres stated in a 2016 interview with WWE's Where Are They Now? web series that Triple H had offered her a role on the cast of Total Divas ahead of its first season, with her upcoming WWE departure being featured as a possible storyline.
 However, she declined the offer due to personal reasons.

-Eva Marie revealed that after being signed to WWE following a 2013 WWE Diva Search that was not televised, she was asked to audition for the show that was still in development.
+Eva Marie revealed that after being signed to WWE following the 2013 WWE Diva Search that was not televised, she was asked to audition for the show that was still in development.
 Within 72 hours of auditioning, Marie was cast and sent to WrestleMania 29 to begin filming.
-Fellow rookie JoJo was cast in the first season at the age of 19, leaving the show after the first season, being replaced by Summer Rae in the second.
+2013 Diva Search runner-up JoJo was cast in the first season at the age of 19, leaving the show after the first season, being replaced by Summer Rae in the second season.
 During a 2017 Q&A to promote her book, Crazy Is My Superpower, AJ Lee revealed that she had declined an offer to replace JoJo and join the cast for the second season, objecting to the idea of presenting an inauthentic version of herself after being offered multiple storylines to choose from.